 - Use a mixture of the blend modes in this group for even more variations

 - Change the opacity of each layer to reduce its impact on the total

 - Eliminate some layers

-- Even selecting all layers, the “Edit/Auto Align Layers” and choose “Reposition” to have a more orderly placement of the elements still with enough movement in it.
+- Even selecting all layers, the “Edit/Auto-Align Layers” and choosing “Reposition” to have a more orderly placement of the elements still with enough movement in it

-I have not even mentioned the possibility of using blend modes from the other blend mode blocks you will see.
+I have not even mentioned the possibility of using blend modes from the other blend mode blocks.
+Experiment for different results.

 Now, back to where I said to shoot a few more anyway.
-You can bring more layers and use them in the same process; there is nothing written in stone here.
-In fact, the name of the game is experimenting.
-So, if you had 15 shots instead of the calculated 10, when you add the extra 5 images you will be slightly “over exposing” the end result.
-That will also give you the option of turning off some layers that may seem too far from the alignment or manifest other kind of unwanted behavior.
+You can bring more layers and use them in the same process.
+There is nothing written in stone here.
+The name of the game is experimenting.
+So, if you had fifteen shots instead of the calculated ten, when you add the extra five images you will be slightly “overexposing” the result.
+That will also give you the option of turning off some layers that may seem too far from the alignment, or manifest other kinds of unwanted behavior.
 You can turn any layer off by clicking on the eye icon to the left of the layer.

-This process can be used with the camera movements Andre described, panning up, down, right, left, jiggle, and a quick and short swoosh like Nike (actually, I beg to differ, it is actually an ekiN swoosh).
-In the next post, I will explain a very different technique that will allow you to capture many images on a single frame using Canon gear, how’bout that!
+This process can be used with the camera movements Andre described, panning up, down, right, left, jiggle, and a quick and short swoosh like Nike (actually, I beg to differ, it is an ekiN swoosh).
+In the next post, I will explain a much different technique that will allow you to capture many images on a single frame using Canon gear, how ’bout that!

 Below are some photographs I have produced while exploring the impact of motion and the passage of time photographically.
 Some are long exposures with subject movement, others long exposures with camera movement, you will find multiple image combinations, and a couple of teasers for the next post with a single frame multiple image capture with Canon gear.

 And please do not flatter me by calling these “painterly.”
 I am proud to be a photographer and do not have brush-envy!